One of the key differences between investing from within the US and within Canada is the difference in tax-advantaged accounts.

 A Roth IRA can hold a wide variety of investments and assets.

 Individuals that have very high annual incomes may not be eligible to contribute to a Roth IRA.
-An individual’s Modified Adjusted Gross Income (MAGI) needed to be under $140,000 for the 2021 tax year and under $144,000 for the 2022 tax year in order to be able to contribute to a Roth IRA.
+For the 2024 tax year, an individual’s Modified Adjusted Gross Income (MAGI) must be under $161,000 to contribute the maximum to a Roth IRA.

 Tax-Free Savings Accounts: Features in Canada